-Already flooded, South Florida braces for Eta’s wrath
+Already flooded, South Florida feeling wrath of Eta

 The storm swelled rivers and flooded coastal zones in Cuba, where 25,000 had been evacuated.
 But there were no reports of deaths.
 Authorities in Guatemala on Sunday raised the known death toll there to 27 from 15 and said more than 100 were missing, many of them in the landslide in San Cristobal Verapaz.

-At least 20 people also were reported dead in southern Mexico and local officials in Honduras reported 21 dead, though the national disaster agency had confirmed only eight.
+Local officials in Honduras reported 21 dead, though the national disaster agency had confirmed only eight.

 Eta initially hit Nicaragua as a Category 4 hurricane, and authorities from Panama to Mexico were still surveying the damages following days of torrential rains during the week.